stephenhu/nbac/docs/design.md

 # design

-there should be a job that pulls data from data sources, this data can be saved in multiple formats such as json, redis, converted to golang structs, etc.  the job should be able to pull data in different methods such as for a certain day or an entire season.
+there should be a job that pulls data from data sources, this data can be saved in multiple formats such as json, redis, converted to golang structs, in memory, etc.  the job should be able to pull data in different methods such as for a certain day or an entire season.

 data pulls can overwrite or append, should be this optionality

 there are several data sources which seem to change over time, but the most reliable is from the official nba.

-the entry point to nba data is based on season, seems data before 2015 has been purposely made unavailable.
+the entry point to nba data is based on season, seems data before 2015 has been purposely made unavailable and now only the current season data is provided.

 ## components